kloki/nurl/readme.md

 # Extra

 The server output is formatted in json.
-To have a readable output you need bunyan
+To have a readable output you need bunyan,

 ```
 cargo install bunyan
 cargo run | bunyan
 ```

-There are also tests
+There are also tests.

 ```
 cargo run test